realnghon/OpenDify/README_EN.md

 #### Streaming and Non-Streaming Support
 Function Calling is supported in both streaming and non-streaming responses.
 In streaming mode, the function call information is sent as a separate `delta` chunk.

-## Contributing & License
-[Insert contribution guidelines and license information if applicable]